McGREENS/COA-TASKFORCE-CHALLENGE-HABIYAREMYE-Laurier/README.md

 ```

 ### Conclusion
-This project demonstrates the implementation of a responsive and interactive photo gallery and solutions to two coding challenges.
-The code follows best practices and ensures cross-browser compatibility.
-Detailed instructions and testing cases are provided to facilitate setup and verification of functionality.
+This project is demonstrating the implementation of a responsive and interactive photo gallery and solutions to two coding challenges.
+The codes follows best practices and ensures browser compatibility.
+Instructions and testing cases are provided to facilitate setup and verification of functionality as given in the task.

 ## Author
 Created by: **HABIYAREMYE Laurier**